20 Dec 2017 by Olga Brighton

-Millions of us travel over Christmas, or host family and friends at home, so stay safe and keep that festive feeling throughout the holidays with our Home Security and Travel Tips, because it’s not just Santa Clause who’s Coming to Town...
+Millions of us travel over Christmas, or host family and friends at home, so stay safe and keep that festive feeling throughout the holidays with our home security and Christmas travel guide, because it’s not just Santa Clause who’s coming to town...

 Are you leaving your home unattended for hours on end, or days over Christmas?
 It’s a sad fact that burglaries increases by around 30% during the holidays, as unoccupied homes full of gifts and Christmas goodies make rich pickings for unscrupulous burglars on the prowl.
 Take a few straightforward steps to reduce risk, leaving you to enjoy your travels.